Accurate Interpretation of Semen Analysis Test Results

 4) Morphology (the percentage of sperm that have normal shapes)

-The following table shows the most recent (2010) World Health Organization criteria for “normal” semen analysis values, as well as the 1999 WHO criteria for comparison:
+The following are the most recent (2021) World Health Organization 6th Edition criteria for “normal” semen analysis values (as well as the 1999 WHO criteria for comparison):

 Let’s look at how the WHO came up with these criteria.
 The WHO evaluated 4,500 men from fourteen countries and based the “normal” values on a subset of 1,800 men who were able to conceive naturally within twelve months.
 Of these 1,800 men, the bottom 5 percent of semen parameter values were labeled “abnormal,” with the remaining 95 percent of values being labeled “normal.”

 Overall, an estimated 50 percent of infertile men (defined as unable to conceive naturally within a year) have semen parameters that fall within the “normal” range as defined by the WHO criteria.
-Obviously, the WHO’s “normal” ranges should undergo further scrutiny.
+Obviously, the WHO’s “normal” ranges require further scrutiny.

 A Potentially Better Definition of "Normal" Male Fertility Potential